In Effect Mode: Background and recording

 The album's first single "Nite and Day" was the first song recorded for In Effect Mode.
 West wrote and recorded the music in January 1987, but decided to abandon it when he couldn't compose any lyrics for the song.
 Over a month later, Sure! heard the music and wrote only a chorus for the song, but had yet to write any verses.
 By the time they went to the recording studio, Sure! had completed the song.
 Despite having yet to record an album, everyone in the studio felt the song was going to be a huge hit.

 Producer Teddy Riley was called in to give the album some direction.
 He wasn't around long enough to oversee it due to being called in to work on Keith Sweat's debut Make It Last Forever.
 He produced two songs for In Effect Mode: "If I'm Not Your Lover" and "You Can Call Me Crazy", however only "If I'm Not Your Lover" made the final track listing.
 "You Can Call Me Crazy" was later included on Guy's self-titled debut with Timmy Gatling's lead vocals and Sure! contributing uncredited background vocals.

+Three singles were released from In Effect Mode: "Nite and Day", "Off On Your Own (Girl)" and "Rescue Me".
+Each single had music videos, all of which were directed by Peter Nydrle.